Crypto & Auth

 R2R uses a secret key for JWT signing.
 Generate a secure key using:

-r2r generate-private-key
+$r2r generate-private-key

 Set the key as an environment variable:

-export R2R_SECRET_KEY=your_generated_key
+$export R2R_SECRET_KEY=your_generated_key

 Never commit your secret key to version control.
 Use environment variables or secure key management solutions in production.